Hair-Pulling Disorder: Why Am I Pulling Hair Out, And What Are The Treatment Options?

 Hair-pulling can also be the result of an impulse control disorder or a general lack of impulse control.
 If you are familiar with obsessive-compulsive disorder (OCD), you might know that those who experience symptoms of this mental disorder frequently use external methods to meet the needs of OCD or another control-related challenge.
 For example, the individual might open and close a door a certain number of times or flick a light switch on and off a specific number of times.

 When people feel an overwhelming urge to pull out their hair, it might be considered a symptom of an impulse control disorder.
-While this may feel intimidating, there are solutions you can consider.
+While this may seem intimidating, there are solutions you can consider.
 First, it is important to understand the textbook definition of hair-pulling disorder, also known as trichotillomania.

 What is trichotillomania (hair-pulling disorder)?